 Although sometimes it barks a lot at other dogs, it’s playful and friendly, especially the male ones.

-Since Shih Tzus is covered with long coats, some people do not notice it has a flat face.
+Since Shih Tzus is covered with long coats, some people do not notice its flat face.

-It can be a good family pet and ideal for older people who need a low-energy companion who needs minimal exercise and healthy dog food.
+It can be a good family pet and ideal for older people who need a low-energy companion with minimal exercise and healthy dog food.